Odrec/deep_doc_class/README.md

 The metadata features used are the name of the folder the file was located on the server or uploaded to and the name of the fileon the server.
 To provide this data you need a csv file with the id of the document, the folder name and the file name.
+You can also provide the number of participants and the course name for each file if you want extra statistics on your report.
 The headers of the csv file should be:

-'document_id', 'filename', 'folder_name'
+'document_id', 'file_name', 'folder_name', 'number_participants', 'course_name'

 To help create this file there's a helper script inside the project folder in: helper_scripts/manage_data.py

-You can pass it a csv file with more columns than the three mentioned above and that contains the headers with the names specified above and it will create a new file named metadata_clean.csv with only three columns with the necessary data.
+You can pass it a csv file with more columns than the three mentioned above and that contains the headers with the names specified above and it will create a new file named metadata_clean.csv with five columns with the necessary data.
 For example:

 python manage_data.py -meta metadata.csv